lhapaipai/vite-bundle/README.md

     /* your outDir prefix relative to web path */
     base: "/build/",

+    /* By default, Vite will copy all assets in /public to the build directory. */ /* no longer needed because your web server already does it */
+    publicDir: false,

     build: {
         assetsDir: "",     /* DO NOT CHANGE */
         emptyOutDir: true, /* DO NOT CHANGE */